Nevada Copper Announces Further Ramp-Up Progress & Closing of Credit Facility Increase

 On December 30, 2020, the Company closed the previously announced amendment to its existing senior credit facility with KfW IPEX-Bank, which included a US$15M increase in the loan amount and a deferral of US$26M of planned debt service until 2023.
 Also on that date the Company drew down the full US$15M amount of the increase.

 - Warning!
-GuruFocus has detected 4 Warning Signs with NEVDF.
+GuruFocus has detected 4 Warning Signs with TSX:NCU.
 Click here to check it out.

 Qualified Persons